BenKaehler/q2-makarsa/README.md

 # q2-SpiecEasi
-A QIIME 2 plugin that to expose some SpiecEasi functionality.
+A QIIME 2 plugin to expose some [SpiecEasi](https://github.com/zdk123/SpiecEasi) functionality.